Visit DRCOG's Regional Visual Resources which features:

 - Littleton's 878-acre South Platte Park is one of the largest suburban parks in the U.S.

 - RTD's Southwest Light Rail has two stops in Littleton: downtown, and at Mineral Avenue and Santa Fe.

-- Littleton has an internationally recognized economic development program which focuses on helping new and established Littleton businesses succeed.
-The Economic Development Department offers numerous services including demographics, business research, start-up information, custom mapping, marketing assistance and focus groups.
-The majority of services are free to any City of Littleton business.
+- Littleton's Economic Development Department offers numerous services including demographics, business research, start-up information, custom mapping, marketing assistance and focus groups.
+The majority of services are free to any Littleton business.

 - South Metro Housing Options provides single family homes and apartments for people in need of assistance, and maintains the following senior living facilities: Amity Plaza, Bradley House, Geneva Village and the Libby Bortz Assisted Living Center for frail elderly.